Relevance of Israel: the Future Wars

 - The nations listed in the Psalm 83 invasion include those that are the greatest current threat to Israel, including those that sponsor terrorism against Israel.

-- Regardless of the location of Magog and Gomer (i.e., traditional vs. alternate interpretation), it’s very clear the nations listed in Psalm 83 are not included in the Ezekiel 38 Magog invasion.
+- Regardless of the location of Magog and Gomer (that is, the traditional vs. alternate interpretation), it’s very clear the nations listed in Psalm 83 are not included in the Ezekiel 38 Magog invasion.

 - Therefore: Psalm 83 seems to describe a war in which Israel defeats the neighboring nations that currently pose the greatest threat to its existence.